mou-ikkaiGLT/mou-ikkaiGLT/README.md

 ## Currently learning

 - Developing MacOS apps with SWIFT
-- Learning OpenGL rendering with C
+- OpenGL rendering with C
+- Becoming fluent in japanese ;)

 ## Languages and Tools